 A medical policy is a medical coverage position developed by BCBSNM.
-It summarizes the scientific knowledge about new or existing technology, products, devices, procedures, treatments, services, supplies or drugs and used by BCBSNM to process claims and provide benefits for covered services.
+It summarizes the scientific knowledge currently available for new or existing technology, products, devices, procedures, treatment, services, supplies, or drugs and used by BCBSNM to process claims and provide benefits for covered services.
 BCBSNM's medical policies are based on scientific and medical research.
 They are often used as a guide to determine what is covered by a health plan.
-Policies can be about a medical procedure, treatment, drug or device.
+Policies can pertain to a medical procedure, treatment, drug or device.
 You can check to see if these are: